Skip to main content

 The groundwater standards for 1,1-dichloroethylene were adopted in Cycle 2 (1988) and updated in Cycle 3 (1990).

-1,1-Dichloroethylene (1,1-DCE) is a man-made chemical used to make fire-retardant materials and food packaging.
-Animal studies have shown that 1,1-DCE can affect the lungs, liver, and kidneys and may cause kidney and adrenal gland tumors.
+1,1-Dichloroethylene is used to make fire-retardant materials and food packaging.
+Studies have shown that exposure to high levels of 1,1-dichloroethylene can damage the lungs, liver, and kidneys and may cause tumors.

 1,2-Dichloroethylene (cis)